A locally preferred structure characterises all dynamical regimes of a supercooled liquid: and Cooperative structural rearrangements

 The crossover from the ``simple liquid" regime at $T_{A}$ marked by the development of super-Arrhenius relaxation times, and the development of glassy dynamics at $T_{D}$ both coincide with the onset of structural cooperativity associated with FLDs of connected icosahedra.
-Our analysis of this cooperativity follows and expands on the work of Iwashita, Nicholson, and Egami \cite{Iwashita2013}.
+Our analysis of this cooperativity follows and expands on the work of Iwashita, Nicholson, and Egami \cite{Iwashita2013} and introduces three pertinent timescales.
 First, the Maxwell time, or shear stress relaxation time,

-provides a timescale during which the liquid behaves like a solid and exhibits an elastic shear response without flowing \cite{2009Cavagna,Inoue2008}. $\sigma_{ij}(t)$ is the time-dependent Cauchy stress tensor \cite{SuppMat, Inoue2008}.
-Second, the local cluster time, $\tau_{LC}$, is defined as the average time required for an atom to change its coordination number, i.e. the time needed for an atom to lose or gain a Voronoi neighbor (see SPM) \cite{SuppMat}.
+provides a timescale during which the liquid behaves like a solid and exhibits an elastic shear response without flowing \cite{2009Cavagna,Inoue2008}. $\sigma_{ij}(t)$ is the time-dependent Cauchy stress tensor \cite{Inoue2008}.
+Second, the local cluster time, $\tau_{LC}$, is defined as the average time required for an atom to change its coordination number, i.e. the time needed for an atom to lose or gain a Voronoi neighbor.
 In addition to these two times, we introduce the icosahedron lifetime, $\tau_{icos}$, which is the average time required for an icosahedron to lose a vertex atom, gain an extraneous vertex atom, or distort its shape. $\tau_{icos}$ for an icosahedron involved in a domain via interpenetrating connection is labelled $\tau^{(FLD)}_{icos}$.
 Measurements of $\tau_{LC}$ and $\tau_{icos}$ provide a context for understanding the timescales over which atomic rearrangements of the liquid structure occur.